 Located at 3688 Angel Oak Rd on John’s Island, is only 12 miles from downtown Charleston.
-There is a gift shop and picnic area for vistors.
-The hours of the park are 9-5 seven days a week.
-They are often closed on Holidays.
+There is a gift shop and picnic area.

 The Angel Oak is thought to be one of the oldest living things east of the Mississippi River (possibly the Rockies!!).
 Angel Oak is a live oak tree aged approximately 1,500 years.
 It would have sprouted 1000 years before Columbus’ arrival in the New World.
 It is difficult to pinpoint the exact age of the tree due to the tendency of live oaks to develop heart rot, a condition which makes it impossible to obtain accurate core samples.